You don't need an account to order.

 • Above all, don’t think too much!!
 Tarot is a feeling art.
 Read books but don’t try to memorise meanings.

-• Encourage participation for the querant.
+• Encourage feedback for the person you are reading for.
 This helps bring their feelings in to the spread.
-It doesn’t tell you the answers.
-You are reading from the energy you see in front of you.
-Ask them, "What do you think of that?" or "Do you agree?" or "Can you recognise that?"
-This can be especially useful to give you a bit of space.
+Ask them, "What do you think of that?" or, "Do you agree with what I just said?" or, "What cards are you being drawn to?"
+This can be especially useful to give you a bit of space and give me your information to work with.
 It can be quite intense reading non-stop.

 • If appropriate put another card down to give more information.
 Only do this if you have reached a point in the reading where you have read the Tarot cards fully that you are adding to.
 Just take the top card off the deck, and place it in the appropriate position.

-• At the end of Tarot reading, after you have put the Tarot cards away, spend five minutes giving some thought to what the cards were about.
-As a reader what did you learn about yourself?
+• At the end of Tarot reading, after you have put the Tarot cards away, spend five minutes asking what was in the spread for you?
+Think about the key points.
+What parts of this relate to your life?
 When you read for someone else there will always be a link of some sort.
-So look for it, and when you find it take it on board as a teaching.
-So don’t think you are just Tarot reading for someone else.
+When you find it take it on board as a teaching.
 You do not need to give any consideration for what you are learning necessarily while you are reading because you are focussing just on the querant.
 But afterwards it is important to find the link.
-We always have something we are wondering about.

 © Holisticshop.co.uk.
 All rights reserved